BlaqueDevs/se-assignment-day-4-software-project-management-NataliaBobo/README.md

 For example: Software development, defining all software features and user interface requirements in the initial phase, followed by coding, thorough testing, and deployment.

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
+      METHODS TO ENSURE QUALITY ASSURANCE OF THE SOFTWARE PROJECT > QA is a process-oriented approach.
+This prevents defects.

+    a) Early and continuous testing

+ Shift-Left Testing: This approach emphasizes testing early in the software development lifecycle (SDLC), ideally starting with requirements gathering.

+Continuous Integration/Continuous Delivery (CI/CD): Automating the integration and delivery processes ensures that code changes are frequently tested and deployed.

+   b) Comprehensive Testing Strategies

+ Manual testing > Human intuition improves the user experience.

+ Automated testing > Used for repetitive tasks like Unit testing, performance testing.

+   c) Code review

+   Peer review of coding helps detect defaults and share knowledge.

+   d) Clear Communication:

+   Ensuring that all team members are aligned on quality goals and requirements.

+IMPORTANCE OF MAINTAINING HIGH STANDARDS

+Accuracy: This ensures the project gives the correct output.

+Reliability: This ensures the project runs smoothly throughout the required period.

+Reputation > This leaves a good review to the clients in need of the projects, from the developers.

+Effectiveness > This is important when setting goals to a successful project.

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?